What is this series for?

 “Passing Mirage can be attacked.
 When Passing Mirage becomes the target of an attack, destroy it and close the combat chain.
 The attack does not resolve.”

-steampunkand a dash of Sonic, mechanologists never stop to think if they
+Mechanologists are Rathe's inventors.
+Sci-fi allied to magic with a touch of steampunk and a dash of Sonic, mechanologists never stop to think if they should, only can.

 Data Doll MKII